spilman6/courses/pages/javascript/server-side-javascript.md

 # Server Side JavaScript

 In this unit we are going to continue using Node.js to write server side JavaScript.
-We will also be importing packages using npm.
+We will also be importing modules (or packages) using npm.
+We will also be creating our own custom modules.

 # NPM